Culture of the People's Republic of China

 The culture of the People's Republic of China (PRC) is a blend of traditional Chinese culture with communist and other international modern and post-modern influences.
 During the Cultural Revolution, an enormous number of cultural treasures of inestimable value were seriously damaged or destroyed, and the practice of many arts and crafts was prohibited.
 Since the early 1980s, however, official repudiation of those policies has been complemented by efforts to renew China's distinct cultural traditions.

 The culture of the People's Republic was in development long before its foundation in 1949 and is mainly a combination of traditional Chinese culture and communism.
 Much of the diversity of China's culture seems to come from the diversity of the Han Chinese who make up China, and the national minorities who bring individual cultural elements from their cultures and contribute to a continuing development of Chinese culture that follows cultural changes nationwide and internationally.
 The culture is also very much based on the history of China, which has developed, adapted, and assimilated over thousands of years.
 The ideology of the Communist and Maoist movement beginning in the twentieth century is certainly crucial to understanding modern Chinese culture.

 Today, China still has many close cultural links with other parts of the world, especially within East Asia, Southeast Asia, and overseas Chinese communities.
 Its cultural elements have spread across the globe due to Ancient China's influence, as well as the country's modernizing popular culture and rise as a global power, becoming one of the most prominent cultural forces in the world, and the predominant culture in Asia.

 History

 Early years

+China's cultural market prior to the founding of the People's Republic of China was too underdeveloped for most artists to support themselves through creating art.
+During the first half of the 20th century, the arts in China were not well-organized and the social status of most artists was low.
+Most elite artists found it necessary to engage in teaching, editorial work, or other employment to support themselves economically.
+The Communist Revolution expanded opportunities for artists to obtain steady employment in their fields.

+The revolution promoted amateur arts programs.
+These expanded rapidly after the founding of the PRC.

 After the establishment of the People's Republic of China in 1949, traditional Chinese culture was tolerated to some extent.
 The main changes concentrated on attempts to remove traditional social inequalities, such as sexism, ethnocentrism, and serfdom.
 The Standard Chinese dialect was promoted by the Central People's Government in Beijing as the lingua franca, continuing campaigns by the Republican era, but local varieties of Chinese and non-Sinitic languages remain in use.

 As the Soviet Union was an ally of the Chinese government at the time, Russian culture and the Russian language were quite popular.
 This trend was halted in 1961 by the Sino-Soviet split.